RESIDENTIAL COUNSELORS - ALL SHIFTS

 Part-time staff and additional relief staff to cover all shifts.

-Part-time position (20 hours) available to provide administrative support to the Development Office; participates in all fundraising activities including donor relations, appeals, grant writing and special events.
-Responsibilities include researching foundations; drafting, editing and proof reading grant proposals, press releases, appeals and marketing materials; maintaining donor files and records; and assisting with special event details.
-The successful candidate will be a highly motivated self-starter, well-organized, capable of building internal and external relations, with at least 3 years of diverse professional experience demonstrating progressive fundraising responsibility and results.
-Bachelor’s Degree is required.
+Part-time position (20 hours) to provide administrative support to the Development Office.
+The Development Assistant plays an integral role in the Development Office by creating and maintaining a congenial and productive office environment and infrastructure for fundraising efforts.
+As part of the Development Team, the Assistant provides vital support in all phases of donor identification, cultivation, solicitation and stewardship.
+Responsibilities include gift entry and acknowledgement; database maintenance; general development/office work; broad foundation research; drafting, editing and proof reading marketing materials, grant proposals, press releases, solicitation appeals, and correspondence; assisting with special event details; and assisting in the production and distribution of communications, social media campaigns and special mailings.
+The Assistant will be a highly motivated self-starter, well-organized, capable of building internal and external relations, with at least 3 years of professional experience demonstrating progressive fundraising responsibility and results.
+Bachelor’s Degree preferred.

 Accredited by the Council on Accreditation